ABOUT

 - James Sohr , operanews.com

 Most notable operatic performances include Prince Charming in Cendrillon and Cherubino in Le Nozze di Figaro with Kentucky Opera, Hermia in Benjamin Britten’s A Midsummer Night’s Dream with Hawaii Opera Theatre, Dorabella in Così fan Tutte with Pine Mountain Music Festival, Dinah in Trouble in Tahiti, Mrs. Soames in Our Town, and Jade Boucher in Dead Man Walking with Central City Opera, and Siébel in Faust with Austin Lyric Opera.
-Operatic appearances have also been made with Glimmerglass Opera, Des Moines Metro Opera, New Orleans Opera Association, Opera in the Heights, Ohio Light Opera, Santa Fe Concert Association, and Pacific Opera Project.
+Operatic appearances have also been made with Glimmerglass Opera, Des Moines Metro Opera, Opera in the Heights, Ohio Light Opera, Pacific Opera Project, and Santa Fe Concert Association.

 Throughout her career, Ms. Shackleton has been excited to pursue the opportunity to perform new works for the stage and concert hall including the Kentucky Opera workshop of Ben Moore’s Enemies, A Love Story as Tamara, Logan Skelton’s Letters to Santa presented by Loyola University New Orleans, Stacy Garrop's work The Book of American Poetry Volume III with the Dallas Voices of Change New Music Ensemble, a setting of Rilke poetry by Tucker Fuller titled The Book of Hours with New Resonance Orchestra, and Book of Saints by Tucker Fuller with the Marigny Opera Ballet.